cyc-func/Rage-2048/README.md

 They game may feel same initially but (hopefully) gets more difficult

+An alternative strategy would be to spawn a tile over the largest tile which moved

 ---

 To load the game, nagivate to the correct directory and type